What does daily value mean for a car insurance?

 - Age of the car.

-If you have a (reasonably) new car, in the event of a total loss you will not be satisfied with the current market value.
-For this amount you cannot buy a new car.
-Insurers offer the new-for-old value arrangement in car insurance.
-For a certain period of time, you will be paid the new-for-old value if the car is totaled.
+If you have a (reasonably) new car, in the event of a total loss you will not settle for the current market value.
+After all, you cannot buy a new car for this amount.
+Insurers offer new-for-old value coverage in car insurance policies.
+For a certain period of time, you are paid the new-for-old value if the car is totaled.
 This period varies from 1 to 3 years.
-There are insurers who do not pay out the full new-for-old value after the first year.
-For example, from the twelfth month a depreciation of 1.5% per month is applied.
-In the event of a damage after 14 months, the insurer will not pay out €25,000, but 2 x 1.5% = 3% less.
+There are insurers who no longer pay out the full new-for-old value after the first year.
+For example, a depreciation of 1.5% per month is applied from the twelfth month.
+In case of damage after 14 months, €25,000 is not paid out, but 2 x 1.5% = 3% less.

 Can I insure my car for its purchase value?

-When you buy a used car, you can insure it for the purchase value.
-In case of a total loss, for a certain period of time, the purchase value of the car will not be taken into account.
-This can be for a period of six months, but also three years.
-Insurers may have set a ceiling.
-The regulation applies, for example, to a purchase value of € 50,000.
+When buying a used car, you can insure the car at its purchase value.
+In case of a total loss, for a certain period of time, the purchase value of the car is used instead of the current market value.
+This can be for a period of six months, but 3 years is also possible.
+Insurers may have set a ceiling, though.
+For example, the regulation applies up to a purchase value of €50,000.

 Does the daily value matter in case of damage?